 In the not-so-distant past, an employee’s cubicle or desk was like a home away from home decorated with family photos and other personal items.
 However, more and more workspaces are being depersonalized as organizations embrace a shared workspace strategy.
-Companies are sharing assets between employees in order to accommodate more people in less space.
+Companies are sharing assets between employees to accommodate more people in less space.

 Just a few years ago, it wasn’t uncommon to see a 1:1 ratio between employees and desks.
 However, the number of employees per desk or cubicle is increasing.
-Many organizations are adopting hot desking and hoteling in order to maximize existing workspace and cut real estate costs, which are the second highest corporate expense after payroll.
+Many organizations are adopting hot desking and hoteling to maximize existing workspace and cut real estate costs, which are the second highest corporate expense after payroll.

 Companies need a way to implement and manage their hot desking and hoteling operations.
 Hot desking management systems provide your organization with the infrastructure and support to manage flexible workspaces as well as meeting rooms.
 An efficient hot desking management system is required to ensure that your resources are allocated according to your needs.